Discover Jesus \ Relationship \Jesus-James (Brother of Jesus)

 James was growing up to be a well-balanced and even-tempered youth, but he was not as spiritually inclined as Jesus.
 He was a much better student than Joseph, who, while a faithful worker, was even less spiritually minded.

-The moral standards of this home city of Herod Antipas were so far below those of even the caravan city of Nazareth that after six months’ sojourn at Sepphoris Jesus wanted to find an excuse for returning to Nazareth.
-The group he worked for were to become engaged on public work in both Sepphoris and the new city of Tiberias, and Jesus didn’t want to have anything to do with any sort of employment under the supervision of Herod Antipas.
+The moral standards of this home city of Herod Antipas were so far below those of even the caravan city of Nazareth that after six months’ sojourn at Sepphoris, Jesus wanted to find an excuse for returning to Nazareth.
+The group he worked for was to become engaged in public work in both Sepphoris and the new city of Tiberias, and Jesus didn’t want to have anything to do with any sort of employment under the supervision of Herod Antipas.
 And there were still other reasons that prompted Jesus to go back to Nazareth.
-When he returned to the repair shop he worked in association with James at the shop and as far as possible permitted him to continue oversight of the home.
+When he returned to the repair shop he worked in association with James at the shop and, as far as possible, permitted him to continue oversight of the home.
 James’s management of family expenditures and his administration of the home budget were undisturbed.

 It was by just such wise and thoughtful planning that Jesus prepared the way for his eventual withdrawal from active participation in the affairs of his family.
 When James had had two years’ experience as acting head of the family — and two full years before he (James) was to be married — Joseph was placed in charge of the household funds and entrusted with the general management of the home.